tomfeltham/earth-hero/README.md

 # earth-hero
-A draft setup for Earth Hero
+A basic issue tracking system for Earth Hero.